-Atrial fibrillation is a heart rhythm disorder (arrhythmia) that usually involves a rapid heart rate in which the upper heart chambers (atria) are stimulated to contract in a very disorganized and abnormal manner, which disrupts the heart’s ability to pump blood.
-The condition can be caused by impulses which are transmitted to the ventricles in an irregular fashion or by some impulses failing to be transmitted.
-This makes the ventricles beat irregularly, which leads to an irregular (and usually fast) pulse in atrial fibrillation.
+Atrial fibrillation is a heart rhythm disorder that involves a rapid heart rate in which the upper heart chambers contract in a disorganized and abnormal manner, disrupting the heart’s ability to pump blood.
+The condition can be caused by impulses transmitted to the ventricles in an irregular fashion, or by impulses failing to be transmitted at all.
+This makes the ventricles beat irregularly, which leads to an irregular pulse in atrial fibrillation.

 Atrial fibrillation increases the risk of stroke fivefold, and is a major contributor to the development of congestive heart failure as well as more serious, life-threatening arrhythmias.
 However, atrial fibrillation is controllable with proper treatment.

-- Persistent - AF episodes lasting > 7 days or that stop only after medical treatment.
+- Persistent – AF episodes lasting more than 7 days or that stop only after medical treatment.

 - Longstanding Persistent – Continuous AF lasting longer than 1 year.

 - Permanent – AF patients who have decided not to try to have sinus rhythm restored.

 Underlying risk factors and causes of atrial fibrillation or arrhythmias include dysfunction of the sinus node but also may be caused by the following: